-\textsc{(A) A new MWU and its fast implementation.} We present two algorithms in \secref{mwu}.
-The first is essentially the one by Agarwal-Pan that computes a hitting set of the range space $(\VV,\Boxes)$ of size $O(\popt \log\log \popt)$.
+We present two algorithms in \secref{mwu}.
+The first is essentially the one by Agarwal-Pan that computes a hitting set of the range space $(\VV,\Boxes)$ of size $O(d^2\popt \log\log \popt)$.
 We show that it can be implemented in $O(n^{(d+1)/2}\log ^3 n)$ expected time (\thmref{main:1}).
 To achieve the desired running time, we need a data structure to perform all the required operations on $\VV$ without ever explicitly constructing it.
 In \secref{DS}, we present such a data structure, which exploits the properties of the partitioning technique by Overmars and Yap \cite{oy-nubkm-91}.

-Our main result is, however, a different MWU algorithm tailored for boxes with $O(n^{d/2}\log^{2d+3} n)$ expected running time (\thmref{pierce:alg}).
+Our main result, \thmref{pierce:alg}, is a different and faster \MWU algorithm tailored for boxes with expected running time $O(n^{d/2}\log^{2d+3} n)$.
 It exploits the duality between the piercing-set problem and the independent-set problem, along with fast approximation algorithms for these two problems.
-The basic idea is to use the aforementioned approximation algorithm to find a large set of independent boxes among the light boxes identified by the MWU algorithm in a round.
+The basic idea is to use a fast approximation algorithm to find a large set of independent boxes among the light boxes identified by the \MWU algorithm in a round.
 If the algorithm does not find such an independent set, then we can use a simple piercing-set algorithm to compute a desired piercing set.
 Otherwise we double the weight of the boxes in the independent set.
-The idea of duality and approximation to speedup the MWU is critical to get a near linear running time in the plane.
+This idea dramatically reduces the number of rounds performed by the algorithm from $O( \popt \polylog n)$ to $O( \polylog n)$.
+The idea of duality and approximation to speedup the \MWU is critical to get a near linear running time in the plane.
 As far as we are aware, the idea of quickly rounding the dual problem and using it to speedup the primal algorithm, in the context of set-cover/hitting-set/piercing-set for rectangles, was not used before.
 This algorithm also relies on the data structure described in \secref{DS}.